 One of the most common mistakes of any project, but particularly damaging when digitising an organisation, clinging onto the wrong legacy systems can negate the positive effects of new and newly integrated systems.

-The vast number of systems and process required in the transformation process can feel overwhelming, and CIOs can feel tempted to remain either with tech products that they personally like and know well, or products that have so far served the organisation well.
+The vast number of systems and processes required in the transformation process can feel overwhelming, and CIOs can feel tempted to remain either with tech products that they personally like and know well or products that have so far served the organisation well.
 However, the ‘if it’s not broken, don’t fix it’ methodology is one of the fastest ways to lose competitive advantage.